Canaqueese: War leader and diplomat

 Canaqueese led a band of Mohawk that skirmished with French forces near Schenectady during Governor Daniel de Rémy de Courcelle's ill-advised midwinter attempt to attack Iroquoia in 1666.
-While Courcelle's expedition was a failure, it prompted the four western Iroquois nations to send delegations to Quebec to negotiate peace.
+While Courcelle's expedition was a failure, it prompted the four western Haudenosaunee nations to send delegations to Quebec to negotiate peace.
 In July 1666, however, a group of Mohawk warriors ambushed a group of French officers hunting on Isle La Motte, killing seven and taking four prisoners.
 In response, the lieutenant-général of New France, Alexandre de Prouville de Tracy, imprisoned many of the delegates.

 In August 1666, a retaliatory expedition against the Mohawk, led by Captain Pierre de Saurel of the Carignan-Salières Regiment met a peace delegation headed by Canaqueese that was returning the four captives to New France.
 Saurel ordered his expedition to turn back and he escorted the delegation to Quebec.

 Although he was not permitted to leave Quebec, Canaqueese was given preferential treatment because one of the returned captives was a relative of the lieutenant-général.
 Cananqueese was gifted "a fine suit of clothing" by Tracy and was allowed some freedom of movement within the town.
 Marie de l'Incarnation, an Ursuline nun, wrote that the intendant, Jean Talon, treated the "Bâtard Flamand ... like a great lord."

-Tracy, however, was tired of Iroquois prevarication and in September 1666 launched a large scale invasion of Mohawk territory.
-According to Marie de l"Incarnation the Iroquois captives at Quebec wept "like children" and that "tears fell from the Bâtard Flamand's eyes at seeing such fine troops in good array."
+Tracy, however, was tired of Haudenosaunee prevarication and in September 1666 launched a large scale invasion of Mohawk territory.
+According to Marie de l"Incarnation the Haudenosaunee captives at Quebec wept "like children" and that "tears fell from the Bâtard Flamand's eyes at seeing such fine troops in good array."
 Canaqueese warned Tracy that many French soldiers would perish since the Mohawk would "fight to the end," but he also asked the lieutenant-général to "preserve" his wife and children.